Quick Start Guide

 Example 2: Cancel Failed Jobs

-- In Jobs view, press and type
+- In Jobs view, press / and type

-/FAILED - Navigate to a job with arrow keys
+FAILED - Navigate to a job with arrow keys

-- Press to cancel
+- Press c to cancel

 Example 3: SSH to a Node

-- Switch to Nodes view (press )
+- Switch to Nodes view (press 2)

-N - Find your node (use to filter)
+- Find your node (use

-/nodename - Press to open SSH menu
+/nodenameto filter) - Press s to open SSH menu

-s - Select "Quick Connect"
+- Select "Quick Connect"

 - Interactive SSH session opens